Aetoc87/Xterra-Titan-Canbus-Gateway/README.md

 # Xterra ↔ Titan CAN Bus Gateway (Teensy 4.1 Edition)

-> CAN gateway allowing a 2nd-gen Xterra chassis to communicate with a Titan drivetrain/ECM.
+> CAN gateway allowing a Pre-2008 2nd-gen Xterra chassis to communicate with a Post 2008 Titan drivetrain/ECM.

 ## ⚙️ Hardware